sensu/catalog/integrations/splunk/splunk-events/README.md

 <!-- Sensu Integration setup instructions, including Sensu agent configuration and external component configuration -->
 <!-- EXAMPLE: what configuration (if any) is required in a third-party service to enable monitoring? -->

+1. Get the Splunk endpoint host and port number.
+You will need this information when you install the integration.

+   **NOTE**: If Splunk Universal Forwarders are installed directly on Sensu backend nodes (or Kubernetes pods), use `localhost` or `127.0.0.1` as the host name.

-1. Configure Splunk or a Splunk Universal Forwarder [network input][splunk-network-input] for sensu events.
+1. Configure Splunk or a Splunk Universal Forwarder [network input][splunk-network-input] for Sensu events.

-   Example `inputs.conf` file contents:
+   <details><summary><strong>Example: inputs.conf file configuration</strong></summary>

    Accept connections from any host on port `9998`: